 You can also appen "noshadow" (or begin with "noshadow") to a node, making the name "pipes_nocollide_noshadow" this tells the game that this object should not cast a shadow.
 This is very useful for small details or objects located in such a way that there really is no point in the casting a shadow.
-For full details check the HPL-Engine© Content Creation.
+For full details check the content creation document.